sopac/pacsafe-doc/training/tonga/concepts.rst

 **What is an impact layer?**

 An impact layer is a new GIS dataset that is produced as the result of running an impact function.
 It will usually represent the exposure layer.
-For example, if you do a flood analysis on buildings, the impact layer produced will be a buildings layer but each building will be classified according to whether it is dry, wet or flooded.
-PacSAFE will typically apply its own symbology to the output impact layer to make it clear which are the impacted buildings.
+For example, if you do a flood analysis on buildings, the impact layer produced will be a buildings layer but each building will be classified according to whether it is dry, wet or flooded. |project_name| will typically apply its own symbology to the output impact layer to make it clear which are the impacted buildings.
 This is illustrated in the image below.

 It should also be noted that the impact layer will only include features / cells that occur within the analysis extent.
 All others will be ‘clipped away’.
 It is very important to remember this when interpreting the map legend and the impact summary (see section below) because they are only relevant to the analysis area.
 The impact layer is not saved by default.
 If you want to save this spatial data you need to do this yourself.